-- 1. In the module navigation menu, select Tools > Metrics and Scorecards. - 2.
+- 1. In the Applications menu, navigate to the TOOLS section, and then select Metrics and Scorecards. - 2.
 In the Metric View list, select +.
 The design page for the Metric View appears. - 3.
 In the left pane, provide the following values: - a) In the Cube drop-down list box, select the cube for which you want to create a Metric View.